 These costs come from your internal resources or from external consulting.
 Consulting might sound more costly, but if you don’t have your own IT support—or if your current IT support doesn’t have cybersecurity expertise—then consulting could save money in the long run.
 Consider the time-cost of gaining this expertise on your own, as well as the cost of potential mistakes.

 Core Business Solutions is one of several Registered Provider Organizations with the CMMC Accreditation Board (CMMC-AB).
 These organization are officially recognized by the CMMC-AB and trained to help businesses like yours achieve certification.
 We also have several CMMC Registered Practitioners on our staff.

 The second area of cost to consider is remediation: upgrading your actual IT systems, facilities, and related technologies.

 For many companies, this will be the largest area of cost.
 Here, you look at the gaps in your compliance, and close them with the technologies you need for certification.
 This includes hardware upgrades, like computers and servers, as well as software upgrades, like firewalls and email security programs.

-The fourth major cost area is assessment itself.
-A third-party assessor, called a C3PAO, will conduct your formal CMMC assessment.
+The fourth major cost area is assessment.
+This will be required for many Level 2 (formerly Level 3) companies.
+If this applies to you, a third-party assessor, called a C3PAO, will conduct your formal CMMC assessment.
 Official assessment costs have yet to be published, but best estimates put it between $3000 and $5000.